dsharlet/slinky/README.md

 	- The bounds required of the second operand is similar, we just need all the rows and one column instead.
 We use `dim(0).bounds` of the second operand to avoid relying on the intermediate buffer, which will have its bounds inferred (maybe this would still work...).
 	- `matmul` is the callback function implementing the matrix multiply operation.

-This pipeline could be implemented in two ways by Slinky:
+Much like the elementwise example, we can compute this in a variety of ways between two extremes:
 1. Allocating `ab` to have the full extent of the product `a x b`, and executing all of the first multiply followed by all of the second multiply.
 2. Each row of the second product depends only on the same row of the first product.
-Therefore, we can allocate `ab` to hold only one row of the product `a x b`, and compute both products in a loop over rows of the final result	.
+Therefore, we can allocate `ab` to hold only one row of the product `a x b`, and compute both products in a loop over rows of the final result.

+In practice, matrix multiplication kernels like to produce multiple rows at once for maximum efficiency.

 ## Where this helps
 We expect this approach to fill a gap between two extremes that seem prevalent today (TODO: is this really true?
 I think so...):